physionetchallenges/physionetchallenges.github.io/2023/index.md

 ## EEG data

-All EEG data was pre-processed with bandpass filtering (0.5-20Hz) and resampled to 100 Hz.
+All EEG data was resampled to 100 Hz.
 Each file contains an array with EEG signals from 18 bipolar channel pairs.
 Patients may have EEG started several hours after the arrest or need to have brain monitoring interrupted transiently while in the ICU, so gaps in the data may be present.
 The EEG recordings continue for several hours to days, so the EEG signals are prone to quality deterioration from non-physiological artifacts.
 Only the cleanest 5 minutes of EEG data per hour are provided.

 EEG signal data is provided in WFDB format, with the signal data stored in MATLAB [MAT v4 format](https://www.mathworks.com/help/pdf_doc/matlab/matfile_format.pdf), e.g., `ICARE_0284_06.mat` contains five minutes of signal data from the sixth hour after cardiac arrest from patient 0284 of the I-CARE patient cohort.
 Each MAT file contains five minutes of EEG signal data, and the accompanying WFDB header file describes the contents of the MAT file.

 In addition to EEG data, one additional file includes artifact scores for each hour, e.g. `ICARE_0284.tsv`.
 This table contains the timestamp for the start of each EEG signal file in relation to the time of cardiac arrest (under the column "Time").
 It also includes a measure of quality of the EEG signal for that 5-minute epoch (column "Quality").
 This score is based on how many 10-second epochs within a 5-minute EEG window are contaminated by artifacts.
 Each 10-second epoch was scored for the presence of the following artifacts: 1) flat signal, 2) extreme high or low values, 3) muscle artifact, 4) non-physiological spectra, and 5) implausibly fast rising or decreasing signal amplitude.

-Scores range from zero to one: a score of one indicates that all 5 minutes are free of artifacts, and a score of zero indicates that all 5 minutes are contaminated by artifacts.
+Quality/artifact scores range from zero to one: a score of one indicates that all 5 minutes are free of artifacts, and a score of zero indicates that all 5 minutes are contaminated by artifacts.

 ## Clinical Data and Patient Outcomes